 Management is responsible for the selection and use of appropriate accounting policies.
-In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by Hastings Area School System are described in Note 1 to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during 2019.
-We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
+The significant accounting policies used by the Hastings Area School System are described in Note 1 to the financial statements.
+As described in Note 12 to the financial statements, the District adopted Governmental Accounting Standards Board (GASB) Statement No. 96 Subscription-based IT Arrangements, during the year ended June 30, 2023.
+Accordingly, the cumulative effects of the accounting changes are reported in the applicable financial statements and note disclosures.
+We noted no transactions entered into by the Hastings Area School System during the year for which there is a lack of authoritative guidance or consensus.
 There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.